Work with Microsoft Office files

 - (Optional) To show resolved comments, at the top right, click More Show resolved comments.

-Note: To show or hide resolved comments, there must be at least one active comment and one resolved or unanchored comment.
+Note: To show or hide resolved comments, there must be at least one active comment and one resolved comment.